Levels: Book, Interest and Reading

 Reading level is a student's tested reading level ranging from 0.0 (lowest) to 13.0 (highest).

-Reading level indicates the most difficult text a student can comprehend based on a standardized test (such as Star Reading) or results from AR Reading Practice quizzes.
+Reading level indicates the most difficult text a student can comprehend based on a standardized test (such as Star Reading) or results from Accelerated Reader Reading Practice quizzes.
 Your child's reading level helps to determine the range of book levels your child should select books from.
 For example, if your child's reading level is 1.4, your child's teacher may suggest the child pick books with book levels between 1.4 and 2.4.

 Your child's teacher may provide your child's reading level to you.
 The reading level may be presented as: